|

 • 1/2 cup icing sugar

-Place the whipping cream into a large bowl, whip until soft peaks form.
-Add the icing sugar then whip until stiff peaks form.
-Add the vanilla and whip until vanilla is incorporated.
-Place in fridge until serving.
+Place the whipping cream in a large bowl and whip until soft peaks form.
+Add the icing sugar and continue whipping until stiff peaks form.
+Add the vanilla and whip just until combined.
+Refrigerate until ready to serve.

 How to Store Pumpkin Pie